neburtron/wears-the-crown/README.md

    ```bash
    python main.py
    ```
-   Note: this is not a game yet.
-You can not play it.
-Published versions are experements + WIP builds for core, underlying systems.
+   Note: I do not have a playable version, the vast majority of this project is setup and engine code, unless you wanna make something of your own with this, there's no point in running it.

 ## Contribution

-Send me a message if you're interested in this project.
-I've put a lot of time into it + learning how to code, and I'd be open to talking with you about it or setting something up for you to do.
+I am currently working on doccumenting this project better and making the code I have better and hardly anyone has seen this project.
+If you're interested in talking / whatever send me a message, otherwise I'm gonna work on fixing this project into something that other people can understand and work with.

 ## License

 This project is licensed under the Unlicense, placing it in the public domain.
 For more details, see the [LICENSE](docs/LICENSE) file.

 I do not respect copyright laws or the profit motive.
-I am on the side of art, copyright laws are inherently antithetical to the foundational ideas of artistry.
-This is my project though.
-It is my vision, and that vision just so happens to include opening all the doors, with the final end goal being making a structure for a type of game I desperately want to be able to play in a million different variations, letting far more competent individuals take the next steps forwards.
-This is something I am working on myself.
-I am open to working with others, and so long as I think your additions aren't in the wrong direction, you can help with development.
-If I don't like the direction your additions are going in, it's nothing personal, I'm making a framework + a basic proof of concept that utilizes it, make your thing a mod / branch off from my thing, I'd push you to make it a mod so others can use what you made with stuff other people made together to make something even better, but you do you.
-Yeah.
+I am on the side of art, copyright laws are by design opposed to artistry.
+This is my project, I am the lead vision behind it, but I resend my monopolistic hold on the pieces that make it up and their design.
+It is my vision, and that vision just so happens to include opening all the doors of the structure I intend to build.
+If you want to help by all means, but it is my project and I'm in charge, fork it if you want to go in another direction, more art is better than less art.

 I am on the side of art is a quote I got from [CJ the X](https://www.youtube.com/@cjthex), they're responsible for my current philosophy on art, they are cool.